HGCN-GJS: Hierarchical Graph Convolutional Network with Groupwise Joint Sampling for Trajectory Prediction: Results

 \subsubsection{Hierarchical GCN vs. Parallel GCN}

-To show the advantage of the hierarchical GCN design, we implemented a model where intragroup and intergroup information was integrated by two GCNs placed in parallel, similar to the CoMoGCN architecture \cite{chen2020comogcn}.
-Two systems were identical, except for the replacement of the hierarchical GCN by the two parallel GCNs.
-For both models, we used independent sampling across pedestrians for consistency with past work.
+To show the advantage of the hierarchical GCN design, we implemented a similar model where the intragroup and intergroup information was integrated by two GCNs placed in parallel.
+As shown in Fig. \ref{fig:hgcn_abla}, it used only 2 GCNs: one for intragroup and one for extragroup pairwise interactions, rather than 2N GCNs (two per pedestrian).
+For both models, we used independent sampling across pedestrians for the consistency.
+As shown in Table \ref{tab:structure}, using the hierarchical GCN design improves ADE by 1.8\% and FDE by 5.0\% on average, which demonstrates the better performance of the hierarchical design.
+We also note that the performance of the parallel model is similar to that of the CoMoGCN, indicating that there is no advantage to using separate GCNs for each pedestrians.